-There is plenty of walking guides, I personally recommend either La Gomera: The Finest Coastal and Mountain Walks by Rother Walking Guide, Walking on La Gomera and El Hierro by Cicerone or Walk!
+There is plenty of walking guides, I personally recommend La Gomera: The Finest Coastal and Mountain Walks by Rother Walking Guide, Walking on La Gomera and El Hierro by Cicerone or Walk!
 La Gomera by Charles Davis.
-Both of them are excellent.
+All of them are excellent.

 If you are more into the online world, mapy.cz offers the most compact and accurate source of hiking trail maps I could find.
 You can get an app for your phone too.
 Another great source of hiking trails with GPX is accessible at Official website of tourism of La Gomera.

 Good trekking shoes, hat and sunscreen are essential.

 Considering cooking, I was really struggling to find a shop with gas canisters with screw tops.
 You can’t take gas bottles on a plane so you have to purchase them in the Canary Islands (unless you come by a boat, of course) and this could be quite an issue.
 I heard that the canisters with screw tops can be bought in Decathlon in La Laguna in Tenerife but I haven’t managed to check it out (EDIT 2021: You can buy them in Ferreteria in Santa Cruz, see the message from Paolo in the comments).
 Therefore, if you wanna cook, I recommend you to use a liquid gas stove.
 I use MSR one and it’s great.

 - Wild camping is possible, just follow a common sense and keep your ethics extra high: avoid busy beaches, pitch a bivi just before the sunset and disappear with the sunrise, don’t leave any tracks and don’t overnight in the national park